The

 ItemAnimator

 RecyclerView.ItemAnimator will animate ViewGroup modifications such as add/delete/select that are notified to the adapter.
 DefaultItemAnimator can be used for basic default animations and works quite well.
-See the section of this guide for more information.
+See the section of this guide for more information.Using the RecyclerView

-Using a RecyclerView has the following key steps:
+RecyclerView has the following key steps:- Add

-2. Define a model class to use as the data source
+RecyclerViewAndroidX library to the Gradle build file - Define a model class to use as the data source

-4. Create a custom row layout XML file to visualize the item
+RecyclerViewto your activity to display the items - Create a custom row layout XML file to visualize the item

 The steps are explained in more detail below.